omarmnfy/Power-Law-Fit-Distribution-MATLAB/README.md

 - Computes the p-value for the power-law fit.
 - Generates synthetic datasets for comparison.
 - Assesses the statistical significance of the fit.

+## Research Background

+This project is based on the research paper "Power-Law Distributions in Empirical Data" by Aaron Clauset, Cosma Rohilla Shalizi, and M. E. J. Newman (2009).
+The paper presents a principled statistical framework for discerning and quantifying power-law behavior in empirical data.
+The approach combines maximum-likelihood fitting methods with goodness-of-fit tests based on the Kolmogorov–Smirnov (KS) statistic and likelihood ratios.

+### Applying the Research

+The `plfit` and `plpva` functions implemented in this project utilize the methodologies described in the paper:

+1. **Maximum Likelihood Estimation (MLE)**: Used for fitting the power-law model to the data, providing robust parameter estimates.
+2. **Goodness-of-Fit Tests**: Based on the KS statistic, these tests help determine the plausibility of the power-law model.

+The MATLAB code provided in this project closely follows the algorithms and statistical techniques discussed in the paper, ensuring accurate and reliable power-law fits.

 ## Benefits of Power-Law Fitting